Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 Pipeline is defined in YAML or Python code.

 ### Pros:
-- PipelineX supports automatic pipeline resuming option using the intermediate data files.
+- Supports automatic pipeline resuming option using the intermediate data files or databases.
 - Optional syntactic sugar for Kedro Pipeline. (e.g. Sequential API similar to Keras & PyTorch)
 - Optional syntactic sugar for Kedro DataSet catalog. (e.g. Use file name in file path as the dataset instance name)
 - Backward-compatible to pure Kedro.